Steve-Fenton/stevefenton.co.uk/src/pages/blog/2021/10/how-to-enable-config-as-code-in-octopus-deploy.md

 :img{src="/img/2021/10/github-repository-url.png" alt="Obtain your GitHub repository URL from the Code tab in GitHub" loading="lazy"}

-You can obtain a new personal access token from **Profile -&gt; Settings -&gt; Developer settings -&gt; Personal access tokens**.
+You can obtain a new personal access token from **Profile -> Settings -> Developer settings -> Personal access tokens**.

 Click “Generate new token” and put in a descriptive name for the token in the Note field.
 For example “Octopus Deploy config-as-code Access”.
 The token will need to be assigned the repo permissions and the admin:repo\_hook read and write permissions.
 Once you generate the token, complete the next steps before you leave this page as it won’t be displayed again.

 Go back to Octopus Deploy and open your deployment project.
-Navigate to **Settings -&gt; Version Control**.
+Navigate to **Settings -> Version Control**.

 Paste in your repository URL, and enter your GitHub username and personal access token in the Authentication section.
 If your primary branch has a different name, for example “trunk” rather than “main”, adjust the Default Branch Name.